DanielHauge/Databases/Documentation/KVDocumentation.md

 Since, while working with other database.
 We found the issue, the cause was that some authors were empty. as in, we were able to find a empty author somewhere, we theorize it might have happened if the authors name was written not in utf8 but in something that the parser couldn't read.

 ### Analysing.
 When running the commandstats command in redis.
 This is what it shows.
-It shows that many of the commands are very fast. except for smsmebers.
+It shows that many of the commands are very fast. except for smebers.
 The reasoning is that there is alot of members in these typically.
 So it has to chow them all each time which takes some time.
 Geo calls are also taking a little bit more time than the other commands, such as get.
 ```
 cmdstat_ping:calls=75,usec=105,usec_per_call=1.40
 cmdstat_georadiusbymember:calls=96,usec=7363,usec_per_call=76.70